Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas Performance Insights

-- The Jayhawks average 75.5 points per game (84th in college basketball) while allowing 67.9 per contest (115th in college basketball).
-They have a +266 scoring differential overall and outscore opponents by 7.6 points per game.
+- The Jayhawks' +266 scoring differential (outscoring opponents by 7.6 points per game) is a result of scoring 75.5 points per game (84th in college basketball) while allowing 67.9 per contest (115th in college basketball).

-- Kansas ranks 86th in college basketball at 33.3 rebounds per game.
-That's 1.3 more than the 32 its opponents average.
+- Kansas wins the rebound battle by 1.3 boards on average.
+It collects 33.3 rebounds per game, which ranks 86th in college basketball, while its opponents grab 32 per contest.

-- Kansas makes 7 three-pointers per game (221st in college basketball), while its opponents have made 6.5 on average.
+- Kansas connects on 7 three-pointers per game (220th in college basketball), while its opponents have made 6.5 on average.

 Arkansas Performance Insights

-- The Razorbacks put up 74.4 points per game (116th in college basketball) while allowing 67.3 per outing (96th in college basketball).
-They have a +242 scoring differential and outscore opponents by 7.1 points per game.
+- The Razorbacks outscore opponents by 7.1 points per game (posting 74.4 points per game, 116th in college basketball, and giving up 67.3 per outing, 96th in college basketball) and have a +242 scoring differential.

-- Arkansas prevails in the rebound battle by an average of 3.3 boards.
+- Arkansas comes out on top in the rebound battle by an average of 3.3 boards.
 It pulls down 32.6 rebounds per game (120th in college basketball) compared to its opponents' 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.